My stand at the CMYK book fair at HCA in May 2024, I have been following this new direction in my work for about the last five or six years.

-Below on ‘Doris’ at a Silverstone track day at which we partially melted the surface of the tyres, she might be 31 years old with spongy front and no back brakes but she is still a lovely bike.
-Other pictures below show some stages in different projects since 2016.
+Below on ‘Doris’ at a Silverstone track day at which we melted the surface of the tyres, she might be 31 years old with spongy front and no back brakes but she was still a lovely bike.

-Above, inspecting the assembly with the cast panels in place for the bridge parapets .
-At the same time I was making the wine coasters below and some ‘chased’ silver dishes shown further down.
-The cast iron beams immediately below are for the AWG building in Queens Square in London to be installed in early Autumn 2017.
+Above, inspecting the assembly with the cast panels in place for rail bridge parapets at Deventry.
+At the same time I was making the wine coasters and ‘chased’ silver dishes shown further down.
+The cast iron beams immediately below are for the Art Workers Guild building in Queens Square in London installed 2017.

 The images above are not in sequence but show some stages in making a pair of commissioned wine coasters, each set with 66 x ( 6 x 4mm) moonstones.